mpanighetti/dnd5e-classes/ranger/city-dweller.md

 | 13th | _confusion, fabricate, protection from ballistics[^📟], synchronicity_[^📟] |
 | 17th | _commune with city[^📟], legend lore, modify memory, shutdown_[^📟] |

-When you gain a level in this class, you can choose one of the ranger spells you know and replace it with a spell from the City Dweller Spells table, which must be of a level for which you have spell slots.
+When you gain a level in this class, you can choose one of the Ranger spells you know and replace it with a spell from the City Dweller Spells table, which must be of a level for which you have spell slots.

 #### City Dweller Cantrips